 In this article:

 This approach works well for customers with larger QA teams where it might be challenging to distribute development builds or teach everyone how to use pairing tokens.
-This can be achieved by using some creative targeting criteria.
+This can be achieved by specifying targeting criteria.
 Using this approach in conjunction with verbose logging makes it very simple to troubleshoot experiments and feature flags.
+It is recommended that you use your Staging environment and set projects live on an internal build.

 Using Custom Attributes for Targeting